Find The Numerical Value Of Each Expression

 • Exponents / Orders: Exponents (powers and roots) are evaluated next.
 This includes squaring a number, finding the cube root, etc.

-• Multiplication and Division: Multiplication and division are performed from left to right.
-It's important to remember that they have equal precedence.
+• Multiplication and Division: Multiplication and division are performed from left to right. you'll want to remember that they have equal precedence.

 • Addition and Subtraction: Addition and subtraction are performed last, also from left to right.
 Like multiplication and division, they have equal precedence.

 Why is the order of operations so important?
-Imagine trying to evaluate the expression 2 + 3 * 4 without a defined order.
-If you added 2 and 3 first, you would get 5, and then multiplying by 4 would result in 20.
-However, if you followed the order of operations (multiplication before addition), you would multiply 3 and 4 to get 12, and then add 2 to get 14.
+In practice, imagine trying to evaluate the expression 2 + 3 * 4 without a defined order.
+Day to day, if you added 2 and 3 first, you would get 5, and then multiplying by 4 would result in 20.
+That said, if you followed the order of operations (multiplication before addition), you would multiply 3 and 4 to get 12, and then add 2 to get 14.
 The correct answer is 14, highlighting the necessity of adhering to PEMDAS/BODMAS.

 The Process: Step-by-Step Guide to Finding Numerical Values